Tony133/nestjs-apps-collection/README.md

 ## Docker

-There is a `docker-compose.yml` file for starting MySQL with Docker.
+There is a `docker-compose.yml` file for starting MongoDB with Docker.

 `$ docker-compose up`